 A good electrician should be able to survey your property and offer energy saving solutions for your installation, such as LED lighting, smart lighting control, smart heating control, solar PV array, battery storage systems and electric vehicle chargers.

 The need for electrical repairs can occur at any time, no matter the property type.
 An electrician can carry out basic repairs, such as faulty light fittings, along with more complicated jobs, including new electrical circuits and sockets for conversions or extensions too.

 Minor electrical works usually cover anything that requires alteration to an existing circuit.
 However, it would not refer to anything that requires the installation of a new circuit.

-How Much do Electricians Typically Charge in Northern Ireland?
+How Much do Electricians Typically Charge in Belfast?

 The cost of an electrician will vary depending on the work required.
 In some instances the nature of the task may require an hourly billing rate to be agreed upon although in most cases we try to achieve a fixed quotation for our customers prior to beginning works.
 Always check rates before any work commences.
 We will always issue an itemised quotation prior to starting works.

 What Qualifications do Electricians Need to Have in Belfast?

 To work as an electrician, it is essential to have some of the following qualifications.
 This is to protect not only the customer and properties worked on, but also the tradesperson themselves.
 Training is a combination of studying and professional experience.
 This is why an apprenticeship can take between 3 to 4 years to complete.
 A qualified electrician will also hold a Level 3 technical qualification and diploma as well.